andreacasalino/Easy-Factor-Graph/README.md

 **EFG** is completely cross platform: use [CMake](https://cmake.org) to configure the entire project.

+**Compile**

+ * Let CMake do all the work for you, but rember to initialize the git submodules by running the following commands after having cloned the repository:
+  * `git submodule init`
+  * `git submodule update`

 **Contents**

  * the documentation in ./doc explains both how to use **EFG** as well give some theoretical background